 Real estate investing also holds mass appeal because it doesn’t have to be a full-time job (think lucrative side-hustle), and since you don’t need a vast amount of specialized knowledge to be successful at it, it’s fairly accessible from a learning perspective.

-There are a lot of reasons why a rental property can be profitable, but if you’re thinking of making this type of investment, it’s important to look at the local rental market.
+Before making this type of investment, it’s important to study the local rental market.
 Like residential real estate, each city or region has a rental market which can be measured with key metrics – here are a few of the major ones:

-- Average home price: This price is important to landlords because it is an indication of how much your investment could be and, further, what your mortgage payments could be.
+- Average home price: This price is important to landlords because it's an indication of how much you're likely to invest up front and what your mortgage payments could be.

 - Average rent: This figure will give you a sense of how much your competitors are charging for similar rental types, as well as how much you may be able to collect each month.